 This variety of Chicken Broth contains wheat.

-The FDA does not require advisory statements, such as “may contain...”
-Any advisory statements you find on packaging are completely voluntary.
+The FDA does not require advisory statements.
+Any advisory statements you find on packaging are voluntary and not regulated.

 Happy Holidays from all of us at Kids With Food Allergies.
 We are truly grateful for you being part of our community!